Just Over Half of Young Adults Voted in the 2020 Presidential Election. Will Gen Z Exceed That in 2024?

 These data on voting trends are continually updated in the KIDS COUNT Data Center, along with 60-plus other indicators about youth and young adults, including teen participation in community service or volunteer work.
 This dataset is part of the Annie E. Casey Foundation’s Thrive by 25 focus, which works to ensure that all young people have what they need to realize their full potential.

-Explore more of our blog posts and publications related this topic:
+Explore more of our blog posts and publications related to this topic and Generation Z:

 In addition, the Center for Information and Research on Civic Learning & Engagement at Tufts University, a nonpartisan research organization focused on youth civic engagement, is a useful resource on this topic.